That night was cold.

 It was the most beautiful smile I’d ever seen.

-We also worked in intake for a bit, and I met Hannah, one of the women who helped with providing some of the crisis management services.
+I also worked in intake for a bit, and I met Hannah, one of the women who helped with providing some of the crisis management services.
 We met with a homeless man who needed a homelessness verification letter (HLV) in order to stay at the Salvation Army.
-His dark eyes were so sad, all I wanted to do was hold his hand and let him know it’d be okay.
+His dark eyes were so sad, all I wanted to do was hold his hand and let him know it’d be okay even though I wasn’t sure if it would be.

 We met with people with college degrees and previously steady jobs before some stroke of misfortune that left them hungry, homeless, and alone.
 One woman had been bitten by a spider, and her body had a horrible reaction to it.
 The doctors could not figure out what was wrong, and by the time she was diagnosed, she was permanently paralyzed on her left side.